CristalGomez/bamazon/readme.md

 ![lowInventory_y](https://github.com/CristalGomez/bamazon/blob/master/images_customer/lowInventory_y.png)

-### Important Notes:
+### Important:
-If you are cloning this app to your machine, note that it will not run unless you fill in the password associated with your MySQL.
+If you are cloning this app to your machine, it will not run unless you fill in the password associated with your MySQL.